Ororura/Fastest-hopper/README.md

     * The mod allows users to customize the switching speed of vanilla funnels, which can significantly speed up their operation in the game.
       Users can customize the time interval between funnel operations via a configuration file.

-2- Integration with Forge:
+2. Integration with Forge:
    * Fastest Hopper is designed to work with Minecraft Forge for compatibility with other mods and easy installation.

 3. Configuration file:
-   *The mod automatically creates a hopper_config.json configuration file in the Minecraft config directory, where the user can customize the hopper settings.
+   * The mod automatically creates a hopper_config.json configuration file in the Minecraft config directory, where the user can customize the hopper settings.

 **The mod is designed with an emphasis on ease of use and integration into the game, requiring no complex customizations or additional actions from the user.**